 If you are a third-country national and you need assistance to immigrate to Malta, you can get legal help from our consultants.
-They will help you if you have any questions regarding special tax status in Malta.
+They will help you if you have any questions regarding special tax status and about how to move to Malta.

 Malta Global Residence Program does not have any application fee for an EEA and Swiss national or their family members.
 But if the applicant lost the possession of residence document or had it defaced, then he/she will have to pay a fee as follows:

 - EUR20 for a lost, destroyed or stolen document;

 - long-term residents need to pay the fee for a 5-year permit, about EUR125 upon application;

 - non-EU nationals have to pay a fee of EUR25.
 This fee will entitle the applicant to a document covering one year;